mehulagg/gitlab_test/doc/integration/jira_development_panel.md

 ## Requirements

-### Self-managed GitLab

-If you are using self-managed GitLab, make sure your GitLab instance is accessible by Jira.
+- If you are using **self-managed GitLab**, make sure your GitLab instance is accessible by Jira.

-- If you are connecting to Jira Cloud, make sure your instance is accessible via the internet.
+- If you are connecting to Jira Cloud, make sure your **GitLab** instance is accessible via the internet.
-- If you are using Jira Server, make sure your instance is accessible however your network is set up.
+- If you are using **Jira Server**, make sure your instance is accessible however your network is set up.
+Especially, when you're trying to connect to **GitLab.com**.

-### GitLab.com

-There are no special requirements if you are using GitLab.com.

 ## GitLab Configuration